damasceno-dev/myRecipeBook-Infrastructure/README.md

 2. On the left sidebar, locate "app-runner.yml"
 3. Click "Run workflow" (usually a dropdown button) and confirm
 4. After successful deployment, note down the App Runner service URL from the outputs

+- *App Runner URL*: The production url of the application

 ## Destroying Resources